asaadsaad/MWA-homework08-mongodb02/README.md

 # MWA - Homework 08 - Mongodb 02
 ## Exercise 01
+Update the previous homework and use MongoDB for persisting the students list.
+Use Mongoose to create a `Student` Model.

+## Exercise 02
 Please find below an Express application that connects to a local MongoDB instance, each document has the following structure for `schools` collection:
 ```JavaScript
 {